Company and tax law

 The real estate sector holds an important place in the Principality and there is a great demand for property.
 The attractiveness of Monaco and its limited area are two important factors that define the characteristics of the sector.

-These projects, due to Monaco’s size and the geological constraints can be very technical.
-In this framework, a good knowledge of the regulatory constraints and geotechnical issues is essential.
+Because of the small size of the area and the specific geological constraints, these projects are highly technical.
+In this context, a good knowledge of the regulatory constraints and geotechnical difficulties is essential.

-In addition, Law No. 1.446 of 12 June 2017 on the preservation of the national heritage has amended the Ordinance-Law No. 674 of 3 November 1959 on town planning, construction and roadways.
-In the event of demolition of remarkable built-up elements and alteration of remarkable landscape elements (insalubrity, serious disorder or disaster, development operation in the perimeter of which the building appears), the owner may be forced to rebuild.
+Law no. 1.446 of 12 June 2017 on the preservation of the national heritage amended the aforementioned Ordinance-Law no. 674 of 3 November 1959, providing that in the event of demolition of outstanding built features and alteration of outstanding landscape features (insalubrity, serious disorder or disaster, development operation within the perimeter of which the building is included), the owner may be required to rebuild.

 With regard to the rental sector, contrary to France, fewer laws are applicable.
 This allows, in principle, a significant contractual freedom for the assets of the so-called « free sector ».

-In addition, Law no. 1.490 of 23 June 2020 revised the regime for the domiciliation of a professional activity in a residential premises owned by the State.
+- Law no. 1.490 of 23 June 2020 revised the rules governing the domiciliation of a professional activity in residential premises owned by the State.

 Insurance law